 import random number = random.randint(1, 100) print("I'm thinking of a number between 1 and 100.")
 GameRunning = True while GameRunning: guess = int(raw_input("Guess a number between 1-100: ")) if guess == number: GameRunning = False print("You guessed correctly!") elif guess > number: GameRunning = True print("Your guess was too high!") elif guess < number: GameRunning = True print("Your guess was too low!")

 When you begin to write a program, it can seem overwhelming at first.
-We will get used to breaking up problems into small parts, and tackle them individually.
-We'll do a deep dive into all the syntax, methods, data types etc. involved with programming languages throughout the session.
-For now, I'll try to lay out each part of the program in a plain way:
+We will learn some techniques in a general software development process and learn how to break up large problems into small parts to tackle them individually.
+We'll do a deep dive into all the syntax, methods, data types and more, involved with programming languages throughout the session.
+For now, I'll try to lay out each part of this program in a plain way:

 Looking at the program above...